onefrankguy/frankmitchell.org/posts/how-to-do-devops-even-if-you-cant-write-code.md

 No one likes more work.

-Start talking early.
+Start talking.
 Build friendships.
 Help each other solve problems before they're problems.
 That's how you do DevOps.